codurance/site/_posts/2016-10-10-visualise-interruptions-with-a-lego-wall.md

 You will need **colourful LEGO bricks** to display interruptions and **LEGO figures** to represent an anonymous team member.

 From the pictures, you can see that the team decided to use LEGO figures to represent themselves.
 This is because this activity should be pleasurable as well as useful.
-In fact, I recommend to create your own figure as if you are playing a tabletop game.
+In fact, I recommend creating your own figure as if you are playing a tabletop game.
 Thanks to the modularity of LEGO and the figures from movies and comics, you can be whoever you want and change your character as many times as you like, so that you can keep your anonymity.

 Lego is an excellent tool to visualise interruptions because: